slowernews/wisdom-tldr/README.md

 > *'Teach no one your tricks or they will be used against you.'*

 ignorance is a bliss, gives you freedom to think about stuff. being ignorant about the market and the «right way» to do things allows them to come up with creative solutions to problems that experienced veterans would never have thought of.
 Do not see your ignorance as a curse, see it as a blessing.

+creativity is a muscle - you have to practice it every day.

+Creativity and critical thinking.
+In subordinate position it gets you labelled a dreamer, a weirdo, or an idiot.
+In executive position, visionary, maverick, multidisciplinary thinker, etc.
+You can only truly creative in a position with autonomy, so you either climb the ladder or start your own thing.
 -->

 > *'We don’t have an «imagination» we have a memory.
 You cannot «imagine» anything you haven’t seen or heard in your life time.'*

 > *'Good ideas are a numbers game.
 You need a lot of bad ones to get one good.'*

+> *'Vision is the art of seeing what is invisible to others.' -- Johnathan Swift'*

 > *'Ideas by themselves are roughly worthless.
 There's no market for them.
 There's no place where one can go and buy an idea.
 Describing your idea in detail doesn't mean other people will copy it.
 First they'll have to be convinced it's a good idea.
 If you ever tried to change anyone else's mind you know by now how hard that is.
 Not even founders themselves can predict how well their own ideas will do.
 And even if people are convinced your idea is a good idea, they'll still have to compare it to the existing idea they are already working on and see which one they're more likely to do well with.'*